Articles , Glossary

 Test and analyze

-Don’t have an illusion that work on error presentation is finished with the UI/UX design stage of the project.
+Don’t have the illusion that work on error presentation is finished with the UI/UX design stage of the project.
 It never stops because feedback from real users is the best way to improve user flow.
 A/B test different options, analyze carefully what are the most vulnerable zones and interactions, and use the findings to prevent errors where possible and smoothen the process where mistakes are unavoidable.

 Add fun if that’s appropriate